Natural News, Staff

 The disease is known as Hashimoto’s disease, which actually slowly destroys this gland while potentially creating both conditions.
 In addition to both conditions alternating with Hashimoto’s disease, a swollen thyroid or goiter, becomes evident.

-The two conditions are hypothyroidism, not enough hormone production or utilization, and the other is hyperthyroidism, or overactivitty of this endocrine gland that causes too much hormone production.
+The two conditions are hypothyroidism, not enough hormone production or utilization, and the other is hyperthyroidism, or overactivity of this endocrine gland that causes too much hormone production.

 Hypothyroidism is the more common condition with its symptoms of low energy, fatigue, low libido, overweight problems and sensitivity to cold. (see a full list of symptoms here)